gaweee/flashcrawl/README.md

 # flashcrawl

-flashcrawl is a lightweight Puppeteer-backed crawler that captures metadata, HTML, and Markdown from public web pages.
+flashcrawl is a lightweight crawler built on top of rebrowser-playwright (Playwright with stealth hardening) that captures metadata, HTML, and Markdown from public web pages.
 It is designed to plug into workflows such as n8n while remaining easy to operate and monitor.

 ## Features
-- `/crawl` endpoint that fetches a URL, follows up to five redirects, and returns structured headers, metadata, optional raw HTML, Markdown, and a SHA-256 hash of the Markdown.
-For PDFs the crawler stores a copy in `./tmp` (relative to the app) and reports the saved file path and size rather than attempting inline conversion.
+- `/crawl` endpoint that fetches a URL, follows up to five redirects, and returns structured headers, metadata, Markdown, and a SHA-256 hash of the Markdown.
+HTML pages are converted with Turndown; PDFs are downloaded to `./tmp` and analysed with `@opendocsg/pdf2md` before hashing.
 - Content hygiene: scripts, styles, and other non-content tags are stripped before Markdown conversion by default.
-Toggling sanitation and HTML inclusion is controlled via environment variables.
+Sanitisation can be toggled via environment variables when needed.
 - `/status` endpoint exposes uptime, crawl counters, and the latest watchdog observations.
-- Watchdog timer warns about event-loop stalls; console output is prettified with `chalk` and `ora` for quick status notes.
+- Watchdog timer warns about event-loop stalls; optional console output (when enabled) is prettified with `chalk` and `ora` for quick status notes.
 - Winston logger writes timestamped log files to the `logs/` directory (one file per day) and can also mirror output to the console.

 ## Getting Started